English name: Golden Tree Snake (aka “Ornate Flying Snake”)

-Green pit vipers (Cryptelytrops albolabris and Cryptelytrops macrops) have a triangular head and pits behind their nostrils and lack the black coloration.
+Green pit vipers (Cryptelytrops albolabris and Cryptelytrops macrops) have a triangular head, pits behind their nostrils, and lack the black coloration.

 Habitat: Naturally a forest species, but has adapted well to agricultural areas, parks, yards and gardens.
 Is almost totally arboreal and can climb to significant heights in trees or even the walls of buildings.

-Contribution to the ecosystem: This snake helps control Bangkok’s lizard populations, and also feeds on bats, mice, and smaller snakes.
+Place in the ecosystem: This snake eats lizards as well as bats, mice, and smaller snakes.
 The juveniles provide food for birds of prey and larger snakes.

 Danger to humans: The Golden Tree Snake bites aggressively when captured and is another one of Bangkok’s mildly venomous rear-fanged snakes, but its venom appears to pose no danger to humans.
 One should always be careful not to confuse it with the more venomous vipers.